Rubbabubba/trading-webhook/docs/product_roadmap_700_system_reset.md

 ## Immediate Recommendation

-Proceed with Patch 700 next.
-Do not attempt to restore the daily profit quota by increasing risk or trade count.
-Stabilize live behavior first, audit broker truth second, then promote only proven strategy variants.
+Proceed with Patch 711 next.
+The next phase should restore live trading in controlled steps: promoted reduced-risk sleeve first, broker-fill outcome watch second, variant registry third, and full-live go/no-go gate fourth.
+Do not resume broad normal live entries until Patch 714 proves the system is ready or records an explicit operator override.